GoogleCloudPlatform/cpp-samples/getting-started/README.md

 # Output: metadata for the 10 largest objects with names finishing in `.txt`
 ```

-## Scaling Up
+## Optional: Scaling Up

-> :warning: the following steps will incur significant billing costs.
+> :warning: The following steps will incur significant billing costs.
 Use the [Pricing Calculator] to estimate the costs.
 If you are uncertain as to these costs, skip to the [Cleanup Section](#cleanup).

 To scan a larger prefix we will need to scale up the Cloud Spanner instance.
 We use a `gcloud` command for this: